-Kate Vannelli, GCC’s Program Director, talks about her journey in conservation and how an event called RiNo ended up leading her to a real rhino cause.
+Kate Vannelli, Former Program Director and member of the GCC Board of Directors, talks about her journey in conservation and how an event called RiNo ended up leading her to a real rhino cause.

 How did you get involved with conservation?